 Whether you’re living in the imaginary future or find yourself stuck in the past, you’re still missing out on whatever wonderful experiences are happening in your life right now.

-If you’d like to be truly happy, then you shouldn’t be concerned about tomorrow, nor worry about yesterday.
+If you’d like to be truly happy, then you shouldn’t be concerned about tomorrow, or worry about yesterday.

 Because if you’re not living in the present moment, you’re not truly living at all.

-Here are 3 tips to consider if you’d like to live in the present:
+Here are 3 tips Harv suggests you consider if you’d like to live in the present:

 The following quote is often highly underrated...